gwen001/gwen001/README.md

 # 👨‍💻 About me

 Bug hunter, tool maker, I love coding and learn new stuff.
-Feel free to try my scripts or rewrite them to fit your needs.
+Feel free to try my scripts or update them to fit your needs.

 Currently working on some research about DNS and Dependency Confusion.